-Many colleges are able to offer accommodation to their graduate students for all or part of their course – but the amount of accommodation available varies between colleges.
-If you are looking for accommodation, your college should be your first port of call.
+Many colleges are able to offer accommodation to their graduate students for all or part of their course – but the amount available varies between colleges.
+If you are looking for somewhere to live, your college should be your first port of call.
 They can give you more information on what is available and how it is allocated.

-Some colleges also provide specific accommodation for couples or families or adapted accommodation for students with disabilities.
+Some colleges also provide specific accommodation for couples, families or adapted accommodation for students with disabilities.
 Please see our college accommodation page for more details.

 Graduate Accommodation Office

 If your college cannot house you, you can contact the Graduate Accommodation Office.
 It lets and manages rooms, flats and houses in and around Oxford, on sites owned by the University, to full-time graduate students.
 For more information on graduate student properties and how to apply for accommodation, visit the Graduate Accommodation Office website and contact the team.

 If you are a visiting student and need help with accommodation please visit the Studentpad website, hosted by the Graduate Accommodation Office.
 Private landlords advertise their properties to tenants associated with the University.

 Students with disabilities

 If you have a disability which requires adapted accommodation, please ensure you declare this when you apply to your course.
 The University will do its best to find you a college with accommodation which is appropriate to your needs.
 Students with disabilities cannot be guaranteed accommodation.